Hemoglobin C Disease

 (See also Overview of Hemolytic Anemia.)

-The prevalence of detectable hemoglobin (Hb) C in people in the United States with African ancestry is approximately 2 to 3%.
 Patients who are heterozygous are asymptomatic.
-Those who are homozygous usually have a mild chronic hemolytic anemia, splenomegaly, and symptoms consistent with anemia.
-Cholelithiasis is the most common complication, and splenic sequestration is possible.
+Those who are homozygous usually have a mild chronic hemolytic anemia, mild microcytosis, splenomegaly, and symptoms consistent with anemia.
+Cholelithiasis is the most common complication.
+There may be an increased risk of venous thrombosis (1).

 Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
 The anemia is usually mild but can be severe.